-Learning to read music is one of the most satisfying and rewarding things you can do as an aspiring musician or hobbyist.
+Learning to read drum sheet music is one of the most satisfying and rewarding things you can do as an aspiring musician or hobbyist.
 It is in no way essential but there are many advantages.
 Good reading skills make it possible to play entire songs without hearing them previously.
 There are also many benefits with writing music that allow ideas to be stored quickly and easily without the need for extraordinary memory skills or a recording device.

 Learning to read music for drums is similar to any other pitched instrument.
 There are a few discrepancies, such as note pitch and note length but in general, the same principles apply.
 Take your time with each section to ensure that you fully grasp the concept before attempting to continue on.
 At first your skills may be slow and arduous but with time they will enhance greatly.

 Drum Legends in Drum Sheet Music

 The legend here refers to the instruction at the beginning of each piece which shows us where each drum lies on the staff.
 The staff is the name for the set of five lines which is typically used in written music.
 When it comes to drums and percussion there are no hard and fast rules for instrument positioning.
 This legend below gives a good example of how most drum parts are notated:

 Pay particular attention to the large black dots.
 These dots are called noteheads.
 Quite often they are attached to a ‘stem’, but not always.
 The stem in this case protrudes upwards above the staff or below the staff, depending on the position of the notehead.
 As you can see the notehead is positioned on, above or below each line to indicate different drums and cymbals in drum sheet music.
 It is typical to use an “X” when dealing with cymbals as this makes it easier to distinguish when reading complex parts.
 Likewise, certain percussion instruments can use alternate symbols for convenience.